department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/onboarding.md

 - Creating the “apartment” before we move products onto VA.gov means products can move asynchronously.
 This simplifies planning a lot.
 - Moving products from My HealtheVet to VA.gov will succeed only if we collaborate with the My HealtheVet Team.

-Since the work for appointments and appointments notifications started before the Health Apartment Team onboards, it will pave the way for the health apartment in a few important ways:
+Since the work for appointments and appointments notifications started before the Health Apartment Team will onboard, it will pave the way for the health apartment in a few important ways:
 - The work will be done by the first blended team between OCTO and OCC.
 - We will understand the My HealtheVet appointments infrastructure better.
 - We will have more insight into the needs of users of appointments functionality.